-MenC vaccine is included in the national childhood schedule – your child will receive this vaccine at four months and thirteen months of age.
+MenC vaccine is included in the national childhood schedule – your child will receive this vaccine at six months and twelve months of age.
 They will also receive it in the first year of their second level school.
-The introduction of this vaccine has reduced the number of confirmed cases of this group of bacteria from 130 in the year 2000 to only 6 in the year of 2014.
+The introduction of this vaccine had reduced the number of confirmed cases of this group of bacteria from 130 in the year 2000 to only 6 in the year of 2014.
 Brands of this vaccine include Menjugate, Meningitec, and NeisVac C.

 Meningococcal Group B bacteria

 This is included in the current national childhood schedule.
 Babies born on or after the 1st October 2016 have been offered the vaccine as part of the standard childhood schedule.
 Babies born before the 1st October 2016 remain unvaccinated unless you have brought them for a private vaccination separate to the normal schedule.
 I am not currently aware of any plans to vaccinate those children who were born before the vaccine was introduced in 2016 so if you want your child vaccinated please speak with your GP.
 As it is not covered under the childhood scheme you will have to pay for this vaccination and costs can vary but including administration can be between 140-170 euro per dose.
 Children born before the vaccine was introduced will need two doses with at least one month between each dose.